gxnda/aqa-prelim-2024/problems.md

  ## Question 17- Making a difficulty rating program
-Description of problem: 1) this program can save each game in record including their score , number of symbol left , time to complete and the original empty grid
+Description of problem:

+1) this program can save each game in record including their score, number of symbol left, time to complete and the original empty grid

-2) using these information to make a difficulty rating board , so user can see their rating and select the one they want to play
+2) using these information to make a difficulty rating board, so user can see their rating and select the one they want to play